Delta-Security/PolicyTerms/RefundPolicy.md

     1) Upgrades and downgrades are offered but are non-refundable.
     2) The time frame for a refund is limited to 24 hours of receiving the product.

+WEBSITE HOSITNG

+    1) There are no upgrades or downgrades offered to this service.
+    2) The time frame for a refund is limited to 24 hours of receiving the product.

+DEDICATED SERVERS

+    1) We will not do any sort of refund on these services.
+    2) Upgrades or downgrades are offered, but are limited from OVH Limited's upgrade and downgrade options.

 REFUND REQUESTS

 If you would like a refund for your service, please contact a manager.
-When requesting a refund, you must include the following:
+When requesting a refund, please include the following format:

-    Why are you requesting a refund for the service Your billing account email
+    Why are you requesting a refund for the service:
+    Your billing account email:
-    The service your wanting to request a refund for
+    The service your wanting to request a refund for:

 **VOID**